ocropus-archive/DUP-ocropy/README.md

 of being trained off a list of image files directly (image file-based training will be added to `clstmctc` soon).

+The CLSTM project also provides LSTM-based language modeling that works very well with post-processing and correcting OCR output, as well as solving a number of other OCR-related tasks, such as dehyphenation or changes in orthography (see our publications).
+You can train language models using `clstmtext`.

 Generally, your best bet for CLSTM and OCRopy is to rely only on the command line tools; that makes it easy to replace different components.
 In addition, you should keep your OCR training data in .png/.gt.txt files so that you can easily